sabre-io/sabre.io/source/event/promise.md

 A Promise can only have one of three states:

-1. Pending
+1. Pending,
-2. Fulfilled
+2. Fulfilled,
-3. Rejected
+3. Rejected.

 After a Promise is in state 2 or 3, its state and the value/reason are immutable.